Is it for you?

 How do you work with the NFP?

 The timeline gives an overview of the application process.
-Your first step is to attend a live U.K. Scholarships information session and complete a Word Document: pre-application form.
+Your first step is to attend a live U.K. Scholarships information session.
 In preparation, have a closer look below for more resources to learn about the Churchill.

 |late February-March||Attend an info session|